Body shape index

+where $WC$, $H$ and $BMI$ have the same meanings as above.

+Comparison to BMI

-A criticism of BMI is that it does not distinguish between muscle and fat mass and so may be elevated in people with increased BMI due to muscle development rather than fat accumulation from overeating.
+A criticism of BMI is that it does not distinguish between muscle and fat mass and so may be elevated in people with increased BMI due to muscle development rather than fat accumulation.
 A higher muscle mass may actually reduce the risk of premature death.
 A high ABSI appears to correspond to a higher proportion of central obesity, or abdominal fat.

 In a sample of Americans in the National Health and Nutrition Examination Survey, death rates in some subjects were high for both high and low BMI and WC, a familiar conundrum associated with BMI.
 In contrast, death rates increased proportionally with increased values of ABSI.
 The linear relationship was unaffected by adjustments for other risk factors including smoking, diabetes, elevated blood pressure and serum cholesterol.